yamov/tamagui/next.md

-- document onHoverIn onHoverOut onPress etc
+- document fullscreen elevation onHoverIn onHoverOut onPress etc
 - fix types on color, not showing all
 - fix type autocomplete not showing in menu on some
 - fix image w/h shorthand not translating to width/height runtime